PDTenpas/pdtenpas.github.io/pages/bookmarks/platforms.md

 [**Towards an understanding of technical debt**](https://kellanem.com/notes/towards-an-understanding-of-technical-debt)

+> All code is technical debt.
+All code is, to varying degrees, an incorrect bet on what the future will look like.
+You can address issues that are damaging to productivity, operability and morale, but only way to “fix technical debt” is “rm -rf”.

 [**Scientific Debt**](http://varianceexplained.org/r/scientific-debt/)

 > Scientific debt is when a team takes shortcuts in data analysis, experimental practices, and monitoring that could have long-term negative consequences.